Brender-Studio/brender-snippets/CONTRIBUTING.md

 - Reference Links (videos, tutorials, documentation, etc.)
 - Screenshots or Examples (if applicable)

+You can use the provided [script template](../docs/script_template.md) as a starting point for your documentation.

 ### 4. Licensing and Attribution

-- Ensure your script is compatible with the MIT License used by Brender Snippets.
+- Ensure your script is compatible with the GPL License used by Brender Snippets.
 - If your script incorporates or is based on other works, provide proper attribution and ensure compatibility with their licenses.

 ### 5. Code of Conduct